MrYsLab/python_banyan/docs/example8.md

 ## The Auto-Restart Feature

-We specified auto-restart for the server in the launch descriptor file, so let's close the server window that was opened by *bls* and see what happens.
+We specified auto-restart for the server in the launch descriptor file.
+Let's close the server window opened by *bls* and see what happens.

 <img align="center" src="../images/launcher2.png">